venkateshvarisa/venkateshvarisa/README.md

 - 👋 Hi, I’m Venkatesh Varisa
-- 👀 I’m interested in learning new skills and exploring technology.

 - 🌱 I’m a Python Backend Developer.
-- Proficient in Python,C++,DSA,DBMS,SQL,OS,OOPS,Django,Rest API.
+- Proficient in Python,C++,DSA,DBMS(MySQL,POstgreSQL),SQL,OS,Django,Rest API.
+- Good command on Data Structures and Algorithms and OOPs
 - I am good at problem solving,coding,decision making.
-- Other skills :Yoga,Sports and Games,Creative Writing,Painting,Solving Puzzles.
 - Machine Learning Enthusiast.
-- 💞️
+- - 👀 I’m interested in learning new skills and exploring technology.
+- 💞Other skills :Yoga,Sports and Games,Creative Writing,Painting,Solving Puzzles.

 -
+I am a dynamic, fast-learning individual with a high level of agility and energy.
+I am constantly striving for improvement in all my endeavors.

 <!---
 venkateshvarisa/venkateshvarisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.